 Once again, we are pleased to be using the SEC rule that allows companies to furnish their proxy materials to stockholders over the Internet.
 As a result, we are mailing to most of our stockholders a notice about the Internet availability of the proxy materials instead of a paper copy of the proxy materials.
+We believe that this process allows us to provide our stockholders with the information they need in a timelier manner, while reducing the environmental impact and lowering the costs of printing and distributing our proxy materials.
 All stockholders receiving the notice will have the ability to access the proxy materials over the Internet and request to receive a paper copy of the proxy materials by mail.
 Instructions on how to access the proxy materials over the Internet or to request a paper copy may be found in the notice.
+All stockholders who have previously requested paper copies of our proxy materials will continue to receive paper copies by mail.